 Following assessment, we may recommend a range of interventions including exercises, activity ideas or a series of treatment sessions with the Physiotherapist or Physiotherapy Assistant.
 We may also refer your child to the Orthotics or Podiatry Departments for specialist footwear, insoles and splints.

 We work closely with our colleagues in the Child Development Centre and may offer joint treatment sessions with, for example, Occupational Therapists and Speech & Language Therapists.
+You may see us at doctor’s clinics such as Neonatal Clinic, Orthopaedic Clinic as we work with specialist children’s doctors.

 We provide Physiotherapy for children on Woodlands Ward, where we see patients on request, Monday to Friday.